 Intuitive introverts have an innate need to identify and hold firm to their own preferences and convictions.
 They’re wary of “selling out” or “selling their soul” just for the sake of a paycheck, explains Personality Junkie blogger Dr. A. J. Drenth.

 This isn’t to say that ISFJs, ISFPs, ISTJs, and ISTPs (the “sensing” introverts) don’t want their jobs to be meaningful as well.
-Sensing introverts want to know that what they do matters, too — and SJ types especially want to know that they’re getting results.
+Sensing introverts want to do something that matters, too — and SJ types especially want to know that they’re getting results.
 The key difference is, sensors don’t have as high a need for authenticity compared to intuitives, according to Dr. Drenth.

 (What’s your personality type?
 Take a free personality assessment.)